3and4/Leither/doc/MiMei-en.md

 **Origin of MiMei**
 Entropy is one of the most important measurements in the universe and human society.
 The 2nd law of thermodynamics points out the direction along which the universe evolves.
 That is why entropy is also called Arrow of Time.
 Erwin Schrodinger in his book, What is Life, declares that what an organism feeds upon is negative entropy.

 Life stores information of its environment in gene.
-Heredity keeps the adaptation and variant deals with the changes of environment.
+The heredity keeps the adaptation and the variation deals with the changes of environment.
 Life simply executes the instructions locked in its gene.
 Once human developed self-conscious, human brain begins to simulate adjustment made to its environment and process the information.
 The basic unit of such information is called **Meme** by Richard Dawkins.

 After the birth of internet, the method for processing information has changed and a new unit of information is required.
 We call it **MiMei**.
 Similar to Gene and Meme, MiMei contains a piece of information and the rules applicable to it.